-e command line option ignored

 If we have a quorum at this week's meeting I think I'd like to discuss it.
 Please let me know what you think.

-#2 Updated by Mark Messier almost 8 years ago
+#2 Updated by Mark Messier about 8 years ago

 Chris, thanks for the feedback.